A Distribution Testing Approach to Clustering Distributions: Conclusion and Future Work

+\begin{itemize} \item \textbf{Dependence on the failure probability.} As discussed in Appendix~\ref{app:bandit}, it remains open to establish the optimal sample complexity when the dependence on the failure probability $\delta$ is explicitly incorporated.

+\item \textbf{Optimal bounds for $d$-clustering for $d = \omega(1)$.} While we have provided an optimality result for $d$-clustering with $d = O(1)$, determining the optimal dependence on the number of clusters $d$ remains an open question for $d \in \omega(1)$.

-We conclude by listing some open problems that arise naturally: \paragraph{More Than Two Clusters} We focused on the case of two clusters as a fundamental starting point for this problem, but extending to more than two clusters is naturally of significant interest. \paragraph{Adaptivity Gap} Our algorithm crucially relies on adaptive sampling in order to find a `representative' from one cluster (or both) and then use it to classify the remaining distributions.
-It would be of interest to determine whether adaptivity is essential, i.e., whether non-adaptive sampling requires strictly more samples, thus creating an ``adaptivity gap''. \paragraph{Unknown $\varepsilon$} The distance between the two clusters $\varepsilon$, may not be known \emph{a priori}, and hence it is desirable to have algorithms that can adapt to the unknown $\varepsilon$.
-In particular, it is of interest to know whether the sample complexity remains the same, or whether this adaptation comes at a price.
+\item \textbf{Adaptivity gap.} Our algorithm crucially relies on adaptive sampling in order to find a ``representative'' from one cluster (or both) and then use it to classify the remaining distributions.
+It would be of interest to determine whether adaptivity is essential, i.e., whether non-adaptive sampling requires strictly more samples, thus creating an ``adaptivity gap''. \end{itemize}